Fiona wallops Turks and Caicos, Puerto Rico still stunned

 Fiona triggered a blackout when it hit Puerto Rico’s southwest corner on Sunday, the anniversary of Hurricane Hugo, which slammed into the island in 1989 as a Category 3 storm.

 By Tuesday morning, authorities said they had restored power to more than 285,000 of the island's 1.47 million customers.
-Gov. Pierluisi warned it could take days before everyone has electricity.
+Puerto Rico's governor, Pedro Pierluisi, warned it could take days before everyone has electricity.

 Water service was cut to more than 837,000 customers — two thirds of the total on the island — because of turbid water at filtration plants or lack of power, officials said.